daormar/debasher/rtdocs/source/implem.rst

     PROCESS: file_writer ; OPTIONS: '-s' 'Hello World!' '-outf' '<path_to_out_dir>/out/file_writer/out.txt'
     PROCESS: file_reader ; OPTIONS: '-inf' '<path_to_out_dir>/out/file_writer/out.txt'

-.. _program_definition:
+.. _program_definition :

 Program Definition
 ------------------

-Once the processes involved in our program have been implemented, we can proceed with the definition of the program itself.
+Once the processes involved in our program have been implemented including the specification of their optins, we can proceed with the definition of the program itself.

 Defining a program is extremely simple.
 For this purpose, we only need to implement the ``program`` method for the ``debasher_file_example``